laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 extend to transitions out from the overall game, extend to transitions from those transitions, and so on, until we hit a base result (time running out or any player going to 0 health).
 The problem is that the number of subgames we have to solve gets quite large.
-Like _exponentially large_ [Footnote].
+Like exponentially large.

+And I really mean do mean exponentially large, as in there's an exponential growth function here, and not just kinda fast like "exponentially large" tends to be used.
+The number here can be approximated by $$\text{num_transitions_per_node}^\text{depth}$$.
+The number of transitions per node is somewhere between 9 - 16 (the size of our game matrices) and the depth of the tree is the number of turns.
+So something like $$10^{100}$$, which is far too many subgames for me to calculate.

-To make calculating the solution feasible, the key thing to realize that all games that start at the same health and time values have the same solution, regardless of how we got there.
+To make calculating the solution feasible, the key thing to realize that all subgames that start at the same health and time values have the same solution, regardless of how we got there.
 So if we encounter a game with the same health and time values that we've already solved before in some other part of the expansion, we can just reuse the same value and save ourselves